 5.2 For bookings cancelled at least 10 Business Days before the Course Date, Cornwall Insight shall refund the Course Fee in full.

-5.3 For bookings cancelled between 10 Business Days and 2 Business Days before the Course Date, the Course Fee remains payable in full but the Client shall be given a credit of the Course Fee towards any other Course or Courses which must be taken within 12 months of the credit being issued, otherwise the credit shall expire.
+5.3 For bookings cancelled between 10 Business Days and 2 Business Days before the Course Date, the Course Fee remains payable in full but the Client shall be given a credit of the Course Fee towards any other Course or Courses which must be taken by the Client within 12 months of the credit being issued, otherwise the credit shall expire.

 5.4 For bookings cancelled less than 2 Business Days before the Course Date, the Course Fee is payable in full.